Nik Kershaw: 1990s

-Kershaw's prowess as a songwriter served him well in 1991, when his song "The One and Only" appeared on the soundtrack to the British film Buddy's Song, and in the American movie Doc Hollywood.
-"The One and Only" proved to be a UK No. 1 hit for the star of Buddy's Song, Chesney Hawkes.
+Kershaw's prowess as a songwriter served him well in 1991, when his song "The One and Only" appeared on the soundtrack to the British film Buddy's Song, and in the American film Doc Hollywood.
+"The One and Only" became a UK No. 1 hit for the star of Buddy's Song, Chesney Hawkes.

-During 1991, he worked with Tony Banks, the keyboard player of Genesis, on Banks' third solo album Still.
+During 1991, he worked with Tony Banks, the keyboardist of Genesis, on Banks' third solo studio album Still.
 Kershaw co-wrote two songs with Banks, providing lead vocals on both.
 He also sang on the Banks composition "The Final Curtain".

 In 1993, the Hollies had a minor hit with another of Kershaw's songs, "The Woman I Love".
 During the mid-1990s he also wrote and produced material for the boy band Let Loose, with two of the tracks ("Seventeen" and "Everybody Say Everybody Do") achieving reasonable success.
-Following this year, Kershaw appeared on Elton John's 1993 Duets album, where Kershaw not only wrote the song but produced, and played all the instruments on the track.
+Following this year, Kershaw appeared on Elton John's 1993 Duets studio album, where Kershaw not only wrote the song but produced, and played all the instruments on the track.

-The year 1999 saw the release of the album 15 Minutes.
+The year 1999 saw the release of his fifth studio album, 15 Minutes.
 Kershaw decided to record the tracks himself, when he could not envisage them being recorded by other artists.
 The album spawned two singles, "Somebody Loves You" and "What Do You Think of It So Far?", the latter a song described as "an elegant and soaring ode to the transience of time, infused with both self-doubt and an acceptance of life that can only come with maturity".